Connection Days for Teams

 We are living in times of unprecedented change and growing uncertainty as old systems and structures decay and new ways of being and living begin to be imagined.

-As organisations we are being invited to explore different qualities that centre care, humility, openness, creativity and community as well as embody practices that allow those qualities to take root and grow.
+As organisations we are being invited to explore different qualities that centre care, humility, openness, not knowing, creativity and community as well as embody practices that allow those qualities to take root and grow.

 As leaders we must help our teams find new capacities and the resilience to navigate deeply challenging times and respond in regenerative ways.

-Connection Days are fully guided day on the land at Ghostwood Down - a chance to slow down, immmerse in a living landscape and create space for reflection, processing and connecting.
+Connection Days are guided days on-land at Ghostwood Down - a chance to slow down, immerse in a living landscape and create space for connecting, reflecting, processing and imagining.

 Exploring relationships with self, with each other and the wider living world.